AlisonV2/av2-linked-up/README.md

 - Jest : Tests coverage can be found in tests/coverage/jest
 - Cypress: Tests coverage can be found in tests/coverage/cypress
-- Merge report can be found in tests/coverage/reports (NB: Still needs to take Vue Files into consideration)
+- Merge report can be found in tests/coverage/reports

 For Jest to be able to collect coverage, we must pass the --collectCoverage flag.